Income-Related Benefits

 This doesn’t mean you should avoid Roth conversions altogether.

-You can avoid hitting the high-income threshold in any year by making smaller incremental conversions over several years.
+You can avoid hitting the high-income threshold any year by making smaller incremental conversions over several years.

 Roth IRA